-Industrivärden's board is responsible for the formulation of the Company's goals and strategy, how active ownership is exercised, and the fundamental sustainability principles.
-Sustainability work is evaluated on a continuous basis within the framework of operations as a whole.
-Follow-up of and decisions on sustainability work in the own operations are conducted yearly at a board meeting and when necessary.
-The CEO has overarching responsibility for the Company's direct and indirect sustainability work as well as for integrating sustainability into analysis and ownership processes.
-The Head of Sustainability is responsible for Industrivärden's direct sustainability work, external communication on sustainability matters, and internal collaboration in certain sustainability matters within the framework of the active ownership.
+direct and indirect sustainability work and for integrating sustainability into analysis and ownership processes.
+The Head of Sustainability is responsible for Industrivärden's direct sustainability work, external communication on sustainability matters and internal collaboration in certain sustainability matters within the framework of the active ownership.
 Team managers are responsible for integrated sustainability analysis in respective portfolio companies.